halimath/calculator-kata/README.md

 # Calculator Kata

-Write a calculator that reads an arbitrary complex mathematical term containing floating point number, +, -, * and / as well as parenthesis.
-Calculate the result.
+Write a calculator that reads mathematical terms containing floating point numbers, +, -, * and / as well as parenthesis.

+Calculate the result by applying the "usual" mathematical rules:

+* operators are used in _infix notation_: `2 + 3`
+* multiply/div have higher precedence then add/sub
+* parenthesis have higher precedence then operators
+* numbers can contain a mix of integers and floating point numbers
+* calculation should follow mathematical rules, i.e. `2 / 0` is an error and not
+  something like `NaN` or `-Inf`

+The calculator should

+* calculate the result of a single mathematical expression (no matter how long)
+* print the result in a human readable style
+* report any error and refuse the calculation (error reporting style doesn't matter)
-The calculator should be able to handle arbitrary long terms (i.e. megabytes of input) well.
+* handle arbitrary long terms (i.e. tens of megabytes of input) well (i.e. in terms of memory usage as well as running time)

 # Specification of the input language

-The calculator processes input that is read as UTF-8 encoded characters.
+The calculator processes input that is read as `UTF-8` encoded characters.
 A formal specification of the input language is defined by the following [EBNF]:

 ```ebnf